seedubjay/seedubjay.github.io/you-are-being-watched.md

 subtitle: And other scary campfire stories to tell your friends at night
 ---

-_Disclaimer: This article does contain some extremely creepy forms of tracking, but is just for demonstration purposes and no data about you is actually collected._
+_Disclaimer: This article does contain some extremely creepy forms of tracking, but is just for demonstration purposes here and no data about you is actually collected._

 _(It's a shame the same cannot be said for the rest of the internet.)_